What skills will this course teach me to help me provide first aid?

 Can having access to a stand-in casualty help my learning?

-At Real First Aid, we bring first aid courses alive, through the use of high quality, high fidelity simulations.
+At Real Response, we bring first aid courses alive, through the use of high quality, high fidelity simulations.
 We are the only company in Australia that does this, outside of the professional medical and military fields.
 And we think simulations for our Provide First Aid in an ESI Environment course are vital.
 Participants take part in simulated emergencies that mimic real work environments.
 Having a casualty in front of you on site, instead of a dummy in a conference room somewhere, can focus the mind on knowledge retention.
 Not only can it help participants develop deeper first aid skills, but it can also help them develop leadership, teamwork and communication skills at the same time.
 Our first aid training courses revolve around simulations of medical emergencies using a wide range of props and tools.
 These can include fake blood, fake wounds, smoke, sound effects, fake smells, role playing, dress-ups, simulated calls to 000, and a lot, lot more.
 And all of our training is overseen by experts who have backgrounds in emergency services and even combat situations.